bvasiles/empirical-methods/syllabus.md

 ### Prerequisites

 Basic knowledge of statistics and basic programming experience.
-For exammple:
+For example:

 - Ability to write scripts for data extraction and manipulation
 - Familiarity with hypothesis testing